iobroker-community-adapters/ioBroker.hmip/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) Optimize WebSocket reconnection Logic
+* (Apollon77) Optimize current value handling and re-set value if a state change is not processed because of an unchanged value

 ### 1.14.0 (2021-11-07)
 * (Apollon77) Lower loglevel for state change logs to debug